websight-io/docs/docs/cms/developers/publishing/index.md

 import org.jetbrains.annotations.NotNull;

 /**
- * Provides operations for publishing of resources based on copying the resources from
+ * Provides operations for publishing of resources by copying the resources from
  * {@value CONTENT_ROOT} to {@value PUBLISHED_ROOT}.
 Only JCR resources are supported.
  * <br><br>
  * It is assumed that read access to {@value PUBLISHED_ROOT} is granted for everyone.
 Rights for
- * modification of {@value PUBLISHED_ROOT} nodes by client session is not required - only
+ * modification of {@value PUBLISHED_ROOT} nodes by client session is not required; only
  * {@value PUBLISH_PRIVILEGE} on corresponding {@value CONTENT_ROOT} path is required.
  * <br><br>
- * Publication logic utilize Node Types Primary Item.
-If published node use type having primary item
+ * Publication logic uses Node Types Primary Item.
+If a published node use type has a primary item,
- * then publication (recursive copying to {@value PUBLISHED_ROOT}) is done on the primary item.
-In
+ * publication (recursive copying to {@value PUBLISHED_ROOT}) is done on the primary item.
+If the
- * case of publishing node using type not defining primary item only the published resource will be
+ * publishing node uses a type that is not defined as a primary item, only the published resource will be
  * copied.
  * <p>
  * see {@link javax.jcr.Node#getPrimaryItem()} and {@link NodeTypeDefinition#getPrimaryItemName()}
  * </p>
  * <br><br>
- * Parents of published node are created with original primary types and required properties only.
+ * Parents of published nodes are created with original primary types and required properties only.
  */
 public interface PublishService {